“LOOK AT ME WHEN I’M TALKING TO YOU!”

 BUT IF THEY DON’T LOOK AT ME I DON’T KNOW…

 Non-autistic people believe that eye contact is necessary for proper social interaction.
-This is a main reason, why they keep insisting that autistic people learn it.
+This is a big reason for why they keep insisting that autistic people learn it.
 Autistic people, however, know that eye contact isn’t necessary for social interactions.
 They simply replace its (rather unreliable) functions with direct communication.

 If you want to know if someone is listening, you can ask “Are you listening to me right now?”.